Kamila-Vieira/Kamila-Vieira/README.md

 I'm Kamila (you can call me Kamis or Ka 😄).

 I'm migrating from the Fraud Prevention area to the technology area, studying to act as a Front-End Developer.
-In addition to immersive and self-taught studies of basic structures (HTML and CSS),
-🌱 I'm absorbing a lot of modern Javascript
- (ES6 +), Vanilla Javascript content and
-its main frameworks and libraries
-(currently Angular, Vue and React) taking courses and Bootcamps.
+In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I'm consuming a lot of modern Javascript (ES6 +) and Vanilla Javascript content with its main frameworks and libraries (currently Angular, Vue and React) taking courses and Bootcamps.
  I'm always willing to learn about technology, it's a magical and passionate world.

 **📫 How to reach me:**